grJDh/eberron-trains/README.md

 2. Name of the second station.
 3. Distance (in miles) between these stations.

-You can change distance between existing stations in this form (e.g. `['Krona Peak', "Irontown", 1000]` - now distance between Krona Peak and Irontown is 1000 miles.
+You can change distance between existing stations (e.g. `['Krona Peak', "Irontown", 1000]` - now distance between Krona Peak and Irontown is 1000 miles.
 Yay!)...

-...add rails between existing stations (e.g. by default there are rails between Vedykar and Vulyar - it is done by entering `['Vedykar', "Vulyar", 147]` in a form)...
+...add rails between existing stations (e.g. by default there are custom rails between Vedykar and Vulyar - it is done by `['Vedykar', "Vulyar", 147]`)...

-...and add entirely new stations (e.g.  ["Karrlakton", "Korth", 247])!
+...and add entirely new stations (e.g.  `["Karrlakton", "Korth", 247]`)!

 ---